INRIA/scikit-learn-mooc/README.md

 Python 3.4, and Python 3.5.

-After obtaining the material, we **strongly recommend** you to open and execute the Jupyter Notebook `python check_env.ipynb` that is located at the top level of this repository.
+After obtaining the material, we **strongly recommend** you to open and execute the Jupyter Notebook `jupter notebook check_env.ipynb` that is located at the top level of this repository.
 Inside the repository, you can open the notebook by executing

 ```bash